ashleyfae/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.2.6 =
+= 1.2.7 =
-Added more actions and filters for extending the plugin.
+Changed the behaviour of the Pinterest share button to allow for image selection.